jneidel/jneidel.com/content/project/naming-the-newsletter/index.md

 The flower needs to keep growing or it will wither away, it goes through it's own lifes journey.

+### Picking a winner

+I went through and picked a selection of contenders (bolded in the list above), which I weeded down to five candidates.

+- Flowing towards Transformation
+- A Winding Path of Progress
+- Changing for the Better
+- Winding up Better
+- Wafting Winds of Change

+With input from my wife, I decided on **A Winding Path of Progress**, which had been my favorite picture all along.

 ### Tools used

 Because I played around with alliterations, I created myself a list of nouns